asmteran/matrix-pomdp-gym/README.md

 This environment is straightforward and only requires matrix input for transitions, observations, and rewards.

 **Origin and Multi-Objective Integration**
 This environment is adapted from the [matrix-mdp-gym](https://github.com/Paul-543NA/matrix-mdp-gym) repository.
-Its multi-objective capabilities leverage [MO-Gymnasium](https://github.com/Farama-Foundation/MO-Gymnasium).
+Its multi-objective environment setting is based on [MO-Gymnasium](https://github.com/Farama-Foundation/MO-Gymnasium).

 ## Starting State